jshaker000/mandlebrot_explorer/README.md

 ## Examples Images

 Depending on what you are looking for, both the Historgram and Modulo renderings can look nice.

-However, the Histogram rendering tends to be more consistently nice.
+However, the Modulo rendering tends to be more consistently nice.

+The Histogram renderings are a bit finicky in my experience.

 Here are some comparisons:

 Modulo: